projectbaluga/SafePlay/README.md

 # PoringProtect

-This project builds a Windows DLL that performs simple anti-cheat checks and now also embeds `clientinfo.xml` into the binary.
-When a game attempts to open `clientinfo.xml`, the DLL serves the embedded copy instead of reading from disk.
+`poringprotect.dll` is a Win32 (x86) anti-cheat module for Ragnarok Online.
+It embeds `clientinfo.xml` and uses MinHook to serve the file directly from memory while continuing to scan for common cheat tools.

 ## Building

-1. Build as a Win32/x86 DLL with Visual Studio.
+1. Add MinHook sources to the project and build as a Visual Studio Win32/x86 DLL.
-2. Ensure `clientinfo.xml` is included in the project so the `.rc` files compile it as `IDR_CLIENTINFO`.
+2. Ensure `poringprotect.rc` and `resource.h` are included so `clientinfo.xml` is embedded as `IDR_CLIENTINFO`.

-The DLL uses a small built-in import address table (IAT) hook, so no external hooking libraries are required.

-Since `RagnaPH.exe` already loads `poringprotect.dll`, no extra injection is required.
-To test, remove `clientinfo.xml` from disk and confirm that login and server selection still work.
+## Testing

+1. Rename or remove any on-disk `clientinfo.xml`.
+2. Run the client with [DebugView](https://learn.microsoft.com/sysinternals/downloads/debugview).
+3. Look for `[PP]` messages showing CreateFile*/GetFileAttributes* interceptions and verify that launching known cheat tools triggers the anti-cheat alert.
+4. If no messages appear, the client may read `clientinfo.xml` from a GRF archive, which is outside the scope of this DLL.